others

 Published May 23, 2022

-Does your attorney web content read like your state statutes?
-Or do you let your local jargon infiltrate your personal injury marketing blog?
-Your voice and choice of words is an important factor in what makes web content attractive to your readers.
+Does your attorney website content resemble state statutes?
+Or does local jargon seep into your personal injury blog?
+Your tone and vocabulary play a crucial role in making content appealing to readers.
 A good article writing service will pick up on the nature of your “language” and weave it into your content, but there are cases when too much conversational language or legal jargon isn’t the best marketing tool.

 Working With Colloquialisms in Your Attorney Web Content